-Relocating can be difficult on the whole family, especially when it involves moving with kids.
-Leaving behind the comforts of home, friends, and a familiar school can be extremely disruptive to a child’s life, and when moving long distance these affects can run even deeper.
-According to an article in Psychology Today, when moving with kids they can easily take on the parent’s stress related to the difficulties of moving.
+Moving can be difficult for the whole family, but especially kids.
+Leaving behind the comforts of home, friends, and a familiar school can extremely disrupt a child’s life.
+When moving long-distance, these effects can run even deeper.
+According to an article in Psychology Today, kids can easily take on the parent’s stress related to the difficulties of moving.

-Here’s a few things you can do to make your family’s move easier and less stressful.
+Here are a few ways to make your family’s move easier & less stressful:

 Above all else, keep in mind that your children are taking their emotional cues from you.
-How you handle the stress of the move is how your children will handle it, so they need you to keep a level head and focus on what matters most: your family.
+How you handle the stress of the move is how your children handle it.
+They need you to keep a level head and focus on what matters most, your family.